artmiss-gns/Stock-Market-Prediction-With-PyTorch/README.md

 Stock Market Prediction with PyTorch using LSTM
 =============================================================

-## Overview

-This project aims to predict the stock market trend of **Remedy Entertainment** (Video game development company) using Long Short-Term Memory (LSTM) with **PyTorch**.
-The goal is to develop a robust model that can accurately forecast future stock prices based on historical data.
+This project aims to predict the stock market trends for Remedy Company using a Long Short-Term Memory (LSTM) neural network using PyTorch.
+The model is trained on historical stock data and uses a combination of technical indicators to make predictions.

 ## Dataset

-The dataset used in this project is retrieved from a CSV file containing historical stock prices of Remedy Company.
-The dataset consists of the following features:
+The dataset used in this project is obtained from Yahoo Finance and consists of historical stock data for Remedy Company (REMEDY.HE).
+The dataset is preprocessed using a custom pipeline to transform the data into a format suitable for training an LSTM model.

-* Date
-* Open
-* High
-* Low
-* Close
-* Volume

-## Preprocessing

-The following preprocessing techniques were applied to the dataset:

-* Handling missing values
-* Data normalization: Min-Max Scaler and Standard Scaler were used to normalize the data
-* Feature engineering: The dataset was transformed into sequences of 7 days, with the target variable being the next day's close price
-* Data splitting: The dataset was split into training (85%) and testing (15%) sets

 ## Model Architecture

-The model architecture consists of an LSTM network with the following specifications:

-* Input size: 2 (Close and Volume features)
-* Hidden size: 64
-* Number of layers: 4
-* Batch size: 16
-* Sequence length: 7

-The model uses the Adam optimizer with a learning rate of 0.001 and the Huber loss function as the objective function.
+The LSTM model used in this project consists of an input layer, four LSTM layers, and an output layer.
+The input layer takes in sequences of length 7, which are then fed into the LSTM layers.
+The output layer produces a single value representing the predicted stock price.

 ## Training and Evaluation

-The model was trained for 6 epochs, with the following evaluation metrics:

-* Training loss: Huber loss
-* Testing loss: Huber loss
-* Evaluation metric: Mean Absolute Error (MAE)

-The model was evaluated on the testing set, and the results are presented in the following sections.
+The model is trained using a combination of mean squared error (MSE) as the loss function and Adam optimizer.
+The training process is divided into epochs, where each epoch consists of a forward pass, backward pass, and optimization step.
+The model is evaluated using the mean absolute error (MAE) metric.

+## Pipelines and Utilities
+The project uses several custom pipelines and utilities to preprocess the data and train the model.
+These include:

+* **DropColumns**: A pipeline to drop unnecessary columns from the dataset.
+* **Scaler**: A pipeline to scale the data using Min-Max Scaler.
+* **SequencePipeline**: A pipeline to transform the data into sequences of length 7.
+* **MakeSequence**: A utility to create sequences from the dataset.
+* **train_test_split**: A utility to split the dataset into training and testing sets.

 ## Results